efecarranza/aave-helpers/src/bridges/optimism/README.md

 `function emergencyTokenTransfer(address erc20Token, address to, uint256 amount) external;`

 Callable on Optimism.
-Withdraws tokens from bridge contract back to Aave Collector on Optimism.
+In case of emergency can be called by the owner to withdraw tokens from bridge contract back to any address on Optimism.

 ## Proving The Message